ionide/Fornax/CONTRIBUTING.md

     grunt test
     ```

-* Push your branch to GitLab:
+* Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-In GitLab, send a pull request to `fornax:master`.
+In GitHub, send a pull request to `fornax:master`.
 If we suggest changes, then:

 * Make the required updates.
 * Re-run the Formax test suite to ensure tests are still passing.
 * Commit your changes to your branch (e.g. `my-fix-branch`).
-* Push the changes to your GitLab repository (this will update your Pull Request).
+* Push the changes to your GitHub repository (this will update your Pull Request).

 If the PR gets too outdated we may ask you to rebase and force push to update the PR: